-Commercial Paper issues tend to be refinanced and thus Acuité believes that it is imperative to analyze the entity's ability to refinance its CP issue on expiry - either by rolling over the issue or through alternative sources of funding.
+Commercial Paper issues tend to be refinanced and thus Acuité believes that it is imperative to analyse the entity's ability to refinance its CP issue on maturity- either by rolling over the issue or through alternative sources of funding.
 Acuité adopts a three stage approach to ascertain the same:

-- b.
-Assessment of the Issuer's ability to raise funds at a short notice: Generally, entities that enjoy better relationships with banks/financial institutions (FIs) and have good repayment / financial track-record are able to raise funds at a short notice.
-Besides, the following factors also enable such entities to easily raise funds - Presence of high-quality / liquid assets that can easily be accepted as primary security or collateral by banks and FIs - Support and commitment from the promoters, group entities or any other entity - c.
+- a.
+Assessment of the un-utilized working capital limits: It is observed that entities with lower levels of utilization, on a consistent basis, warrant higher ratings especially if the un-utilized limit is sufficient to cover the size of the issue. - b.
+Assessment of the Issuer's ability to raise funds at a short notice: Generally, entities that enjoy better relationships with banks/ financial institutions (FIs) and have good repayment/ financial track-record are able to raise funds at a short notice.
+Besides, the following factors also enable such entities to easily raise funds-

+- Presence of high-quality/ liquid assets that can easily be accepted as primary security or collateral by banks and FIs. - Support and commitment from the promoters, group entities or any other entity. - c.
 Assessment of the Current Liquidity Levels: Historical presence of adequate high quality liquid assets and commitment to maintain them in future reduces the degree of liquidity risk in the entity.